 Bank acquisitions happen slowly because banking is a highly regulated industry.
 Usually, an acquisition will take between 120 and 180 days to complete.
 During that time, the banks involved will usually send out notices of any changes to policies and accounts.
 These notices sometimes come by email and sometimes by regular mail.

-By reading those notices you will know what is going on and if the bank plans on making any changes to products you own which can help you to know if you will want to change banks after the acquisition is complete.
+By reading those notices, you will know what is going on and if the bank plans on making any changes to products you own, which can help you decide if you will want to change banks after the acquisition is complete.

-If you are currently banking at a brick-and-mortar bank, you can use a merger as an opportunity to look at new products and take advantage of the new online-only banks to get much better interest rates on checking and savings accounts as well as CDs.
+If you are currently banking at a brick-and-mortar bank, you can use a merger as an opportunity to look at new products and take advantage of online-only banks to get much better interest rates on checking and savings accounts as well as CDs.

-Online-only banks can take some getting used to, but if you are willing to do most of your banking online and at ATMs, then you can get interest rates that are sometimes 40 to 100 times higher than traditional brick and mortar banks.
+Online-only banks can take some getting used to, but if you are willing to do most of your banking online and at ATMs, then you can get higher interest rates and lower fees than traditional brick-and-mortar banks.

 An acquisition may not change much at the bank being acquired, but it can give you the push you need to see if there is a better deal for you in terms of fees and interest rates.

 Normally, bank mergers and acquisitions are done in a way to make it as smooth as possible for existing bank customers.
-By being aware of the process and any changes that are happening you can make the best decision for yourself with regards to where you bank.
+By being aware of the process and any changes that are happening, you can make the best decision for yourself with regard to where you bank.